Key Takeaways

 Prepare Registration Documents and File for Company Incorporation

-Once the company name is approved, the business should prepare the essential documents for incorporation, including:
+Once the company name is approved, the business should prepare the incorporation documents and information, including:

 - Consent to Act Forms: Each director and the company secretary must sign a form consenting to their appointment.